JamesFahey/project5_elijah_james_designs/README.md

 - The images from the about us section were not showing on the live site.
 To fix this I used the image url from AWS.

 # User Feedback

+- More info was needed in the footer.
+Originally the footer contained only the newsletter sign up and Facebook link.
+Following the feedback, I added more links for around the site as well as a link to the privacy policy and copyright message.
+-  The welcome message wasn’t very clear on top of the landing image.
+To rectify this, I added a background colour so the text was more visible.
+- Several spelling errors were located, these have been corrected

 # Site Design